SOU PLAN

 Are there other majors that are similar to mine that I should consider?

 Yes—and exploring those options is a great next step.
-You can start by meeting with your academic advisor or departmental contact to identify majors that share similar coursework, skills, or career outcomes.
+You can start by meeting with your academic advisor or student success coordinator to identify majors that share similar coursework, skills, or career outcomes.

 Additionally, SOU’s Career Connections team can help you explore career pathways that align with your interests and recommend majors that support those goals.
 You can schedule an appointment by emailing careerconnections@sou.edu.